wanghaisheng/responsive-landing-page-starter/content/blog/en/detecting-music-with-shazamkit.md

 }
 ```

 This function uses [`AVAudioEngine`](https://developer.apple.com/documentation/avfaudio/avaudioengine) to access the input of the microphone. `AVAudioEngine` is a robust framework that allows you to manipulate audio by plugging in/chaining node objects.
-You are only interested in the output, bus 0, of the `inputNode` for this app.
+You are only interested in the output, `bus 0`, of the `inputNode` for this app.
 The `installTap` function allows you to observe the output and gives you access to an `AVAudioNodeTapBlock`, which is a typealias for an `AVAudioPCMBuffer` and `AVAudioTime` tuple.
 Both the buffer and time are then passed along to the `matchStreamingBuffer` function on the `SHSession`, which then tries to match any music playing to the Shazam Catalogue.

-Inversely, you need to add a function called `stopAnalysingAudio` which will safely stop observing the input:
+To end the process, you need to add a function called `stopAnalysingAudio` which will safely stop observing the input:

 ```swift
 func stopAnalysingAudio() {